CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    In this workflow, replace ExampleDeployment and ExampleGroup with your actual deployment name and resource group name.
 Also, make sure to store your Azure credentials as a secret in your GitHub repository.

    ## Web Configuration
-   The web application's configuration is defined in the Web.config, Web.Debug.config, and Web.Release.con, fig files.
+   The web application's configuration is defined in the Web.config, Web.Debug.config, and Web.Release.config files.

    ### Web Configuration File - Web.config